 There have been enough sincere pieces written about how music can almost stand in for a loved one in your life, so I'll say this: it's common, but not a total cliche, for a fan to say a band has "saved their life."
 Sometimes it takes on a literal form—one person told me of a time when Kiran Leonard's keyboard player legit caught him as he fell headfirst out of a tree—but other times that life-saving quality is harder to quantify.
-I spoke to a range of music obsessives to find out how just how their own lives were saved by the artists and groups in stereos and on stages.
+In the interest of getting a little mushy and #emotional towards the end of Fandom Week, I spoke to a range of music obsessives to find out how just how their own lives were saved by the artists and groups in stereos and on stages.
 Read 'em and weep.

 GARBAGE – ROSALIE, 25, LONDON

 It took a few seconds of watching the angry stompy woman sing "Why Do You Love Me" on MTV2 to basically make Garbage my favorite band.
 I was 13.
 Their album Bleed Like Me helped me through some of my hardest times.
 Sure, when you're 14 tiny issues appear magnified.
 But take having very few friends, add knowing you're gay but have no idea what to do about it and mix in a depression diagnosis that nobody takes seriously and life become overwhelming in a way that now, even having been through it, I struggle to describe or put into words.